Skip to main content

 Be careful about what information you share on all of your devices and never share your password with anyone, even your parents.

-- Register your devices with the campus WiFi network, eduroam.
-Visit wifi.ncsu.edu for more information.
+• Register your devices with the campus WiFi network, eduroam.
+Learn more about campus WiFi.

 Phone: 919.515.HELP (4357) (NC State Help Desk)